AMI, AGI, and ARI Interfaces in Issabel

 Usage in Issabel:

-, but it can be enabled in advanced installations for custom projects.What can you do?
+ARI is not enabled by default in Issabel, but it can be enabled in advanced installations for custom projects.What can you do?

 - Create custom

-applications with full control over: - Call creation and management.
+VoIPapplications with full control over: - Call creation and management.

 - Dynamic joining in conferences or bridges.